Beginner

 nano filename

-For example, to open a file in the directory you are in, you can use the following command:
+For instance, to open a file in the directory you are currently located, you can type the following command:

 nano test.txt